-OJ L 260, 30.08.2014, p4.
+1 OJ L 161, 29.5.2014, p.
+3

-Article 6 of the Convention provides that each Contracting Party shall take appropriate measures to ensure that the Convention is effectively applied.
-To that effect, the Customs Sub-Committee established by the Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and the Republic of Moldova, of the other part, should adopt a Decision introducing the rules of the Convention under Protocol II concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
+Sub-Committee established by the Association Agreement between the European Union and their Member States, of the one part, and Ukraine, of the other part, should adopt a Decision introducing the rules of the Convention under Protocol I concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
 This is done by introducing in the amended Protocol a reference to the Convention that will render it applicable.